-Beginning as a music journalist turned publicist, Kathleen Kaiser’s career spans over 40+ years of involvement in the most exciting industries of her generation.
-From rock and roll in the 60s and 70s to the digital/internet revolution of the late 80s and 90s, she has been a marketing professional for Fortune 100 companies, small startups, and conferences/tradeshows around the world.
+Beginning as a music journalist turned publicist, Kathleen Kaiser has forged a career spanning over 40+ years of involvement in the most exciting industries of her generation.
+From rock and roll in the ‘60s and ‘70s to the digital/internet revolution of the late ‘80s and ‘90s, she has been a marketing professional for Fortune 100 companies, small startups, and conferences/tradeshows around the world.
 In 1993, she opened Kathleen Kaiser & Associates, an emerging technology-marketing firm, which now focuses on working with the arts nonprofit communities and marketing authors.
-She has produced the 805 Writers’ Conference since 2011.
+She has produced the 805 Writers’ Conference since 2010.

-Named Publicist of the Year in 2016 by the Book Publicists of Southern California for her contributions to the literary community, Kathleen maintains a small list of clients that allow her to continue her volunteerism, which includes being president of the national literary organization Writers & Publishers Network (WPN), Ojai Art Center Literary Branch board member, board member of the Ojai Performing Arts Theater, and organizer of a monthly literary meeting in Thousand Oaks, CA co-sponsored by IWOSC and WPN.
-In 2021, she launched a podcast, TalkingBookPublishing.Today where she interviews industry professionals about their work and how it benefits authors.
+Named Publicist of the Year in 2016 by the Book Publicists of Southern California for her contributions to the literary community, Kathleen maintains a small list of clients that allows her to continue her volunteerism, which includes being president of the national literary organization Writers & Publishers Network (WPN), and organizer of quarterly literary meeting co-sponsored by IWOSC and WPN.
+In 2021, she launched a podcast, TalkingBookPublishing.Today, where she interviews industry professionals about their work and authors.

-In her free time, ha-ha, she is working on a graphic novel about her years in rock and roll, a new historical novel, and occasionally writes articles for regional publications.
+In her free time Kathleen if finishing a memoir about her years in rock and roll, a new historical novel, and occasionally writes articles for regional publications.
 Kathleen is a proud fourth-generation small businesswoman.

 Her company is one of the leaders in the publishing industry and has developed some of the most innovative Amazon Optimization programs as well as Social Media/Internet book marketing campaigns.
 She is the author of 18 books, including How to Sell Your Books by the Truckload on Amazon, Revise and Re-Release Your Book, 5-Minute Book Marketing, and Red Hot Internet Publicity, which has been called the “leading guide to everything Internet.”